Capati/odin-vk-guide/website/docs/01_initializing-vulkan/02-vulkan-initialization-code.md

 }
 ```

-We are storing the `vk.SwapchainKHR` itself, alongside the format that the swapchain images use
+We are storing the `vk.SwapchainKHR` itself, alongside the format and extent that the swapchain
-when rendering to them.
+images use when rendering to them.

 We also store 2 arrays, one of `Image`s, and another of `ImageView`s.